-Maze does not think Chick-fil-A will not take McDonald’s place as America’s fast-food leader anytime soon.
+Chick-fil-A will not take McDonald’s place as America’s fast-food leader anytime soon.
 McDonald’s (NYSE: MCD) is so big it could take Chick-fil-A 21 years to surpass it at the 14.2% 2018 growth rate.

-Maze believes Chick-fil-A threatens McDonald’s because it targets the family market.
+Chick-fil-A threatens McDonald’s because it targets the family market.
 Maze notes that Chick-fil-A achieved a 13% growth rate without resorting to the massive discounts at McDonald’s, Subway, Taco Bell, Kentucky Fried Chicken, and Burger King.

 A typical Starbucks (SBUX) coffee shop generated $945,270 in sales in 2017.
 The average Subway sandwich shop generated $416,860 in sales in 2017.
 A typical Chick-fil-A store’s revenues are almost four times greater than the ordinary Subway franchise.

 Chick-fil-A makes more money because it charges more for its higher-quality food.
 A Chick-fil-A sandwich costs $6 in many areas.

 McDonald’s, in contrast, relies heavily on its Dollar Menu, while Burger King advertises two-for-one deals.
 Many Subway franchise operators complain they cannot make money because of the company’s deep discounts.